nfisher1226/gfret/README.md

 - [x] Create all dialogs as needed instead of persisting for the program lifespan
 - [x] Replace templates with the ability to re-open svg files created by this application
+- [ ] Prepare for FlatPak packaging and distribution